top of page

 Ancient Salt River Valley Canal System

 The Huhugam, ancestors to the O'otham, engineered and maintained one of the most complex preindustrial canal systems in the world for thousands of years.
 Crops such as corn, beans, squash, cotton and tobacco were grown in abundance.
 These canal systems have been the blueprint for modern day infrastructure in the Phoenix Metropolitan area.
+Although sections of these canals were abandoned by the time non native settlers arrived in the area, the Salt River Valley and Gila River Valley still had O'otham people living in their homelands, using the waterways just as their Huhugam had.

 bottom of page